rachelkelly/intermediate-python/README.md

   * `nbstats.txt`, some statistics on the notebook content
   * A `notebooks` directory containing the most recently-released content
     * An `images` subdirectory containing graphical images used in notebooks
-  * A `tools` directory containing the utility sources

 Any other files or directories you find in there are not yet a permanent part of the project structure.